 - decreased appetite

-Ibrance also may cause serious side effects, including:
+Less commonly, Ibrance may cause serious side effects, including:

-Neutropenia (low white blood cell count): Low white blood cell counts are a common side effect of Ibrance.
-Still, some women’s white blood cell counts may drop so low that they have to decrease the dose or of Ibrance or stop treatment.
+Severe neutropenia (very low white blood cell count): Low white blood cell counts are a common side effect of Ibrance.
+Still, some people’s white blood cell counts may drop so low that they have to decrease the dose or of Ibrance or stop treatment.
 Your doctor will check your white blood cell count before and during treatment with Ibrance.

 Infections: Ibrance may make some women more likely to develop infections such as pneumonia or other upper respiratory infections.
 Tell your doctor right away if you have a temperature higher than 100.5 degrees F, chills, or don’t feel well.